-"While I could not make much sense of your "proof" (right off the bat, I do not think 'spacially and temporally connected variables' is well defined, although I also think it suffers from many other flaws) I decided to take your challenge seriously, within the bounds and the scope of your restrictions, language and assumptions, in an attempt to define a reasonable sounding computational device that would solve the time-varying variables computation.
+Misconception 6: While I could not make much sense of your "proof" (right off the bat, I do not think 'spatially and temporally connected variables' (see Section 1.1) is well defined, although I also think it suffers from many other flaws) I decided to take your challenge seriously, within the bounds and the scope of your restrictions, language and assumptions, in an attempt to define a reasonable sounding computational device that would solve the time-varying variables computation.
 I will assume that the variables appear each on a luminous display of some sort.

-I am going to assume relativity (please let me know if spacially and temporally connected variables is supposed to mean something else?).
+I am going to assume relativity (please let me know if spatially and temporally connected variables is supposed to mean something else?).
 There is space k between displays so that, when they update their values, the light from their screens arrive at my computational device at nearly, but not precisely the same time (determined by k and where my device is in the 'room').
 I will move my computational device close to the displays so that I can exploit the hypotenuse the signals from each display must travel first to reach the sensor of my device.
-Then, it is simply a matter of setting the processing speed to a finite value around 'a constant

-$\times k$ meters / the speed of light.'
-In this way, my computational device is able to compute the function $F^n$ as desired.
+Then, it is simply a matter of setting the processing speed to a finite value around 'a constant $\times k$ meters / the speed of light.'
+In this way, my computational device is able to compute the function F^n as desired.

 My device has one sensor.
 It only needs one sensor, since the signals from the displays come in sequentially.
 Remember that the displays are separated by a distance and the signal from each display, after they update, must travel this distance (at the speed of light).
-So my device uses its one sensor to read in a display and then it reuses that sensor some time later after the signal from the next display has reached it (some time later)."
+So my device uses its one sensor to read in a display and then it reuses that sensor some time later after the signal from the next display has reached it (some time later).

-Response: Right off the bat, as is clear from my papers, the spatial and temporal relationship among the variables is such that:
+Response: Right off the bat, as is clear from the papers in the bibliography [4] - [18], [27], [42] - [47], the spatial and temporal relationship among the variables is such that: